-- Block grant recipient, statewide support entity, subgrantee, and their contractors' staff costs, including salary at the fully burdened rate.
+- Block grant recipient, Statewide Support entity, subgrantee, and their contractors' staff costs, including salary at the fully burdened rate.
 Administrative costs should not be included in the staff rate or salary.
-Administrative costs should be budgeted separately and must comply with the requirements outlined below. - Payments to tribes or members of tribes for expertise provided in the development of plans; the development, permitting, and implementation of projects, and in the development and implementation of educational, training, and monitoring activities. - Incentive payments to landowners, farmers, and ranchers to implement multibenefit land repurposing projects that create a public benefit for at least ten years. - Travel.
-Eligible travel costs can only be used for in-state travel for the watershed coordinator as necessary to complete coordination work.
-Mileage for watershed coordinator activities is reimbursable if included in the proposed budget and work plan.
-In addition to mileage for watershed coordinator activities, costs must meet the requirements outlined below and in the Grant Agreement: - Accommodation-related travel costs: maximum reimbursement rates based on county as shown at: http://www.calhr.ca.gov/employees/Pages/travel-lodgingreimbursement.aspx, with no option for approval of an "excess lodging rate."
+Administrative costs should be budgeted separately and must comply with the requirements outlined below. - Payments to tribes or members of tribes for expertise provided in the development of plans; the development, permitting, and implementation of projects, and in the development and implementation of educational, training, and monitoring activities. - Incentive payments to landowners to implement multibenefit projects that create a public benefit for at least ten years on lands that would contribute to bringing the groundwater basin to sustainable levels. - Travel.